dhevarghese/dhevarghese.github.io/_posts/2023-03-28-clipcap-evolved.md

 ### Datasets

 Choosing good datasets is a critical step for training and evaluating.
 The notion of "good dataset" in the context of visual-language tasks relies mainly on the diversity of context, topics and entities that the image and captions are covering.
-Following the original paper, we used the two datasets, COCO and NOCAPS, both considered state-of-the-art datasets for image captioning modelling (.
+Following the original paper, we used the two datasets, COCO and NOCAPS, both considered state-of-the-art datasets for image captioning modelling.

 Similar to ClipCap work, we use COCO dataset to train models, and both, COCO and nocaps, to evaluate them.
 The authors of the ClipCap paper also train and evaluate their models on the large [Conceptual Caption (CoCa)](https://aclanthology.org/P18-1238/), separately from the model trained on COCO.
 However, due to the substantial computational resources and time required to process CoCa's extensive collection of over 3 million images, we opted not to use this dataset.